 Depending on the percentage of loan to value, the lender will require the buyer to obtain home-owners insurance prior to them clearing the file to close.
 The buyers’ lender and attorney will require an “insurance binder” be sent to them showing payment and proof of insurance.
 There are many insurance companies and it’s suggested that a buyer shop around for different quotes since each companies quote can be different.

 The above professionals are extremely important to most real estate transactions.
 If the above professionals do not do their jobs in a timely fashion this can delay a closing, which can be frustrating to a buyer and seller!
-Donna Cartwright and Carol Mell are experienced real estate agents and a top team who work for you to keep all parties working towards the common goal, getting the deal closed in a timely fashion.
+Donna Cartwright is an experienced real estate agent who will work for you to keep all parties working towards the common goal, getting the deal closed in a timely fashion.